kashishvjain/Heygen-Video-Translation-Status-Tracker/README.md

 ## Features

-### 1.
+### 1. Extensive Documentation

-The client library includes functionality to report metrics such as the number of requests made, the delay between the actual completion and when the client get to know a task is complete, the average response time, and the success/failure rate of requests.
-These metrics can provide valuable insights into the performance and reliability of the client library and the backend server.
+The documentation is comprehensive, covering all aspects of the client library and server apis, including setup, usage, and optimization techniques.
+Each section provides detailed information and examples to help users understand and utilize the library effectively.

 ### 2. Asynchronous HTTP Requests